 When it comes to confession of sin, believers are told in 1 John 1:9 to confess their sins to God.
 God is faithful and just to forgive our sins as we confess them to Him.
 James 5:16 speaks of confessing our trespasses “to one another,” but this is not the same as confessing sins to a priest as the Roman Catholic Church teaches.
 Priests / church leaders are nowhere mentioned in the context of James 5:16.
 Further, James 5:16 does not link forgiveness of sins with the confession of sins “to one another.”

 The Roman Catholic Church bases their practice of confession to a priest primarily on Catholic tradition.
-Catholic do point to John 20:23, “If you forgive anyone his sins, they are forgiven; if you do not forgive them, they are not forgiven."
-From this verse, Catholics claim that God gave the apostles the authority to forgive sins, and that authority was passed on to the successors of the apostles, i.e., the bishops and priests of the Roman Catholic Church.
+Catholics do point to John 20:23, “If you forgive anyone his sins, they are forgiven; if you do not forgive them, they are not forgiven.”
+From this verse, Catholics claim that God gave the apostles the authority to forgive sins and that authority was passed on to the successors of the apostles, i.e., the bishops and priests of the Roman Catholic Church.
 There are several problems with this interpretation.
 (1) John 20:23 nowhere mentions confession of sin.
-(2) John 20:23 nowhere promises, or even hints, that the authority to forgive sins would be passed on to the successors of the apostles.
-Jesus’ promise was specifically directed to the apostles.
-(3) The New Testament nowhere states that the apostles would even have successors to their apostolic authority.
+(2) John 20:23 nowhere promises or even hints that apostolic authority of any kind would be passed on to the successors of the apostles.
+(3) The apostles never once in the New Testament acted as if they had the authority to forgive a person’s sin.
 Similarly, Catholics point to Matthew 16:19 and 18:18 (binding and loosing) as evidence for the Catholic Church’s authority to forgive sins.
 The same three above points apply equally to these Scriptures.

 Again, the concept of confession of sin to a priest is nowhere taught in Scripture.
 We are to confess our sins to God (1 John 1:9).
 As New Covenant believers, we do not need mediators between us and God.
 We can go to God directly because of Jesus’ sacrifice for us.
 First Timothy 2:5 says, “For there is one God and one mediator between God and men, the man Christ Jesus.”